 The Royal Charter (PDF) was originally awarded in 1880 and substantially amended in 1948 (PDF).
 The Explanatory notes (PDF) give more information about ICAEW's incorporation by Royal Charter, the granting of the Supplemental Charter, amendments made to the Supplemental Charter since 1957, and ICAEW's powers to make new bye-laws and to rescind or vary existing bye-laws.

 The Disciplinary Bye-laws (DBLs) are the rules that apply to ICAEW's disciplinary arrangements.
-Please note: changes to the Disciplinary Bye-laws are anticipated to come into effect in October 2019.

 The Principal Bye-laws, which are consistent with the provisions of the Supplemental Charter, regulate ICAEW's affairs.